ivanprobst/thedailyquote/README.md

 tobd
 * analytics check, if ko, fallback on this: https://npmjs.org/package/universal-analytics
-* get everything up and running on instance reboot
-* run through ok if DB fails?
-Use cases when quote/author missing
 * fix wiki
 * ...
 * check TEST and ??? tags
 * CLEAN AND REFILL THAT DB
-* clean facebook url when error page

 tobf
 * create better template (separate in different parts to build the page)